-Service: Ranking for Evaluation of Excellent
+Service: Ranking for Evaluation of Meets Expectations

 This performance level demonstrates satisfactory execution of service contributions as shown by the indicators below.
-In general, service contributions meet the department standard.
+In general, service contributions meet the Department Standard.

-- Scope and level of effort meet department standard - Service agenda well suited to the mission of the university - Service contributions represent strategic decisions that balance demands from the discipline, programs, campus, and community - Potential shown for wide recognition inside and outside of the university - Community service provides excellent synergy between the faculty member's area of expertise and the service functions
+- Service-related activities meet the Department Standard - Scope and level of effort meet department standard - Service agenda well-suited to the mission of the university - Service contributions represent strategic decisions that balance demands from the discipline, programs, campus, and community - Routinely participates actively and constructively in service activities, including scheduling meetings when relevant and attending scheduled meetings - Consistently effective in service as a departmental citizen - Potential shown for wide recognition inside and outside of the university - Community service provides excellent synergy between the faculty member's area of expertise and the service functions

-Service: Ranking for Evaluation of Distinguished
+Service: Ranking for Evaluation of Exceeds Expectations

-This performance level demonstrates a high degree of skill in service contributions as shown by the indicators below that build upon indicators for excellence.
-In general, service contributions exceed the standards of excellence of the department.
+This performance level demonstrates a high degree of skill in service contributions as shown by the indicators below that build upon indicators for the Department Standard.
+In general, service contributions exceed the Department Standard.

-- Leadership demonstrated in targeted arenas of service (e.g., holds elected office, collaborates skillfully and innovatively) - Problems solved proactively through vigorous contributions - Wide external recognition (local, national, or international audiences) or awards achieved for quality of service contributions - Community service provides significant and measurable impact; service provides excellent synergy between the faculty member's area of expertise and the service functions
+- Service-related activities exceed the Department Standard - Leadership demonstrated in targeted arenas of service (e.g., holds elected office, collaborates skillfully and innovatively) - Problems solved proactively through vigorous contributions - Wide external recognition (local, national, or international audiences) or awards achieved for quality of service contributions - Community service provides significant and measurable impact; service provides excellent synergy between the faculty member's area of expertise and the service functions